 There are stores and restaurants close by in Dana Point and the Harbor is within biking distance to grab a bite to eat.
 You definitely want to stay at the campground, but it is a popular destination so book early.
 If you bike or run, there is a nice path right from the campground.

 My favorite thing to do while camping here is to hop on my bike and ride ten minutes to the harbor to grab a cup of coffee or greens juice.
-It is also easily within walking distance.
+It is also easily within walking distance if you don’t have a bike.

 Campground: Leo Carrillo State Beach